paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/05.organization/06.course-start-end-dates/docs.md

 The start and end dates affect which courses are in the "Future", "Past", and "In Process" tabs on Moodle.

-##### To do this, go into the course and click on the gear in the top right corner.
-##### From the drop down menu, click "Edit Settings."
+##### Click on the gear in the top right corner and click "Edit Settings."

 ![](start-end.png)

-##### Then, there is a section for Course Start Date and Course End Date.
+##### Edit the end date.

 ![](start-end-dates.png)

-##### The start date will be set automatically to the first of the month prior to the beginning of class.

-As the instructor, you will have access to the course as soon as the course is created, about 6 weeks before the end of the previous semester.

-##### Courses are set to be current for 120 days which will cover a full semester plus the exam period.

-Students can still access the course in the 'Past' tab on their Moodle Dashboard after the course has ended.
+##### Click Save and Display.

 ![](start-end-save.png)

-##### Click Save and Display after you have set the dates.
+- The start date will be set automatically to the first of the month prior to the beginning of class.
+- As the instructor, you will have access to the course as soon as the course is created, about 6 weeks before the end of the previous semester.
+- Courses are set to be current for 120 days which will cover a full semester plus the exam period.
+- Students can still access the course in the 'Past' tab on their Moodle Dashboard after the course has ended.